100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 Generative models have been used for years prior in statistics to analyze numerical data.
 The rise of deep learning, however, made it possible to extend those capabilities to images, speech and other complex data types. <br> <br>

 So no, in the current iteration, Generative AI cannot develop new capabilities beyond its reach or rather learned capabilities.
-While it can synthesize knowledge, and f.e write a paragraph of song lyrics in the style of Yukio Mishima, it only can mimic those styles and influences and not create its own.
+While it can synthesize knowledge, and f.e write a paragraph of song lyrics in the style of Goethe, it only can mimic those styles and influences and not create its own.

 <br> <br>